wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/2-design-part-1.md

-## Video: Designing Report Layouts - Part 1
+## Video: Designing report Layouts - Part 1

 In this 16-minute video, Peter Myers and Chris Finlan introduce Report Builder and describe a general development methodology for:
 - Designing report layouts